-The Association of Fish and Wildlife Agencies considers a documented strategy to be an effective practice, noting that DGIF should have an internal acquisition plan to prioritize land it wants to acquire.
-DGIF needs to have a documented strategy that at a minimum articulates (1) the agency's overall purpose for acquiring land; (2) how much land the agency wants to acquire; (3) what type of land it wants to acquire; and (4) where the agency wants to acquire land.
+The Association of Fish and Wildlife Agencies considers a documented strategy to be an effective practice, noting the importance of having an internal acquisition plan to prioritize land it wants to acquire.
+DGIF needs to have a documented strategy that at a minimum articulates (1) the agency's overall purpose for acquiring land; (2) how much land the agency wants to acquire; (3) what type of land it wants to acquire; and (4) where, in general terms, the agency wants to acquire land.
 DGIF should also estimate how much maintenance (one-time and ongoing) it can accommodate within its budget across its entire portfolio.